google/gnostic/plugins/gnostic-lint/README.md

 The plugin can be invoked like this:

-	gnostic bookstore.json --lint_out=.
+	gnostic bookstore.json --lint_out=-

-This will write analysis results to a file in the current directory.
+This will write analysis results to standard output.